GoogleCloudPlatform/terraform-google-enterprise-genai/examples/standalone/README.md

 If you encounter problems during the `apply` execution, please refer to the [Troubleshooting Guide](../../docs/TROUBLESHOOTING.md).

-## Clean Up
+## (Optional) Clean Up

-**CRITICAL:** Before destroying your environment, you MUST migrate your Terraform state back to your local machine.
+**IMPORTANT:** Before destroying your environment, you MUST migrate your Terraform state back to your local machine.
 Because the Terraform state is stored inside the GCS bucket provisioned by this infrastructure, Terraform will fail if it tries to delete the bucket while it holds the active state.

 1. Disable the remote backend and pull the state locally: